apache/yunikorn-site/docs/design/scheduler_plugin.md

 PreFilter plugins are passed a reference to a Pod and return either `Success` or `Unschedulable`, depending on whether that pod should be considered for scheduling.

-For the YuniKorn implementation, we first check the Pod to see if we have an associated `applicationID` defined.
+For the YuniKorn implementation, we first check the Pod to see if we have an associated `applicationId` defined.
 If not, we immediately return `Success`, which allows us to delegate to the default scheduler for non-batch workloads.